Chastyne/my-portfolio/README.md

 Run npm install to install dependencies.
 Run npm start to start the development server.

+## Live Site
+The live site is hosted on GitHub Pages.
+You can access it here [https://chastyne.github.io/my-portfolio/]

 ## Contact Information
 For inquiries, please contact: